canjs/canjs/docs/can-guides/setup/setting-up-canjs.md

 </summary>

-If you use the core ES module in production, make sure to switch to its minified version (`//unpkg.com/can@5/core.min.mjs`) like this:
+If you use the core ES module, make sure to switch to its minified version (`//unpkg.com/can@5/core.min.mjs`) in production like this:

 ```js
 import { Component, ajax } from "//unpkg.com/can@5/core.min.mjs";